mcgauranc/MoneyTracker/README.md

 ## Server

 As mentioned above, the server side of MoneyTracker is implemented using REST.
-Following on from the REST principles, it is also stateless.
-Along with using the HTTP verbs GET, PUT, POST and DELETE - all of which, are catered for.
+Following the REST principles, it is also stateless.
+Along with using the HTTP verbs GET, PUT, POST and DELETE to update information.

 ### REST